Can we travel out of London this Christmas?

 Can we stay in hotels over Christmas?

 Accommodation providers, such as hotels and B&Bs, in Tiers 1 and 2 can host stays at the moment.
-However, accommodation providers in Tiers 3 and 4 must close, unless they are being used for essential work or eduction purposes.
+However, in Tiers 3 and 4 they must close, unless they are being used for essential work or eduction purposes.

 Will we actually be able to celebrate Christmas inside?